 What Wood to Burn?

-When looking for the best wood to burn, I suggest considering things like, how long do I want the fire to burn?
+When looking for the best wood to burn, I suggest considering the follwing questions.
+How long do I want the fire to burn?
 What if I’m ready to go to bed before the fire is out?
 Softer wood may often be a better option for quicker fires.
 Poplar, some pine wood, and even some species of maple will burn faster and may be a better option for quicker fires.
-Hardwood is denser, and will burn longer, so when starting a fire in the evening, be prepared for a longer period before you can close the damper.
+Hardwood is denser, and will burn longer.
+So when starting a fire in the evening, be prepared for a longer period before you can close the damper.
 There are many recourses online to find the best type of wood for the fires that you want, here is one chart that is fairly extensive. https://forestry.usu.edu/forest-products/wood-heating